tryoxiss/tryoxiss/README.md

 This is msotly just where I store source code for my stuff!

+Profile piture: I lost the pcirew link, if someone has it please email me and i'll add it.

 <!---
 tryoxiss/tryoxiss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.